Evening Prayer

 Make a Christmas gift to iBreviary!

-Who brings God’s peace to all the earth.
+A glad New Year to all the earth.

 Tune: Von Himmel Hoch L.M.